CarolLuca/LegalNERo/README.md

 In this project is developed a named entity recognition model for legal documents in romanian using SpaCy library.
 This repository is divided as follows:
 * Accommodation - tries before the actual model
+* Additional - additional code used for better understanding of advanced Stages
 * Data Sets - all the data used for the project, including parsing programs
 * Stage 0 - functional model with no special training techniques - best for single entity recognition
 * Stage 1 - model supposed to have the ability of running on longer texts
+* Stage 2 - intermediate model using v3 spaCy
-* Stage 2 - under development, it will be posted until 04/28/2021.
+* Stage 3 - it will be posted until 12/05/2021
 * Behind The Model - detailed explanations regarding the model functionality

 Each folder contains its own Description.md file in which the content is resumed.

 ## Accommodation
 This part of the project has its own directory in which are presented codes that were used in understanding spaCy usage.

+## Additional
+This directory contains additional code used for better understanding of advanced Stages.

 ## Data Sets
 This folder contains all the data sets used for this project, including two programs for parsing the raw gold data sets.